edmondscommerce/phpqa/README.md

 If there are uncommited changes then the process stops.
 This is because beyond the point, tools are used that will actively update the code.
 You need to be able to `git reset --hard HEAD` etc.

+You can skip this step using `export skipUncommittedChangesCheck=1`

 ### PHP Code Beautifier and Fixer

 Part of the PHP_CodeSniffer package